-For all the talk about mental health that has become extremely prevalent in 2020, the conversation in faith groups can still be a little stilted.
+For all the talk about mental health that has become extremely prevalent in our day and age, the conversation in faith groups can still be a little stilted.
 Most people understand, at this point, that acute anxiety is not a symptom on unrepentant sin and a good counselor can be an answer to — not a substitute for — prayer.
 But there are still a lot of questions about just how Christians should think about mental and emotional health, and what role healthy spirituality plays in a healthy interior life.

 That’s a dynamic Brittney Moses is trying to change.
 This LA native has dedicated her life to transformation the intersection of mental health and faith.
 She’s working on her thesis at UCLA Semel Institute for Neuroscience and Human Behavior and in the meantime, hosting a terrific podcast on the subject in addition to her website, which has all kinds of great resources.

 She sat down with RELEVANT to talk more about her work, how spirituality is part of the mental health conversation and some practical tips for finding a good counselor.

 Within the faith community, what are some of the most prominent misconceptions that you’d like to change?

 There are two big things that come to mind.
 One: throughout the history of the church, we’ve had this 100% spiritual view about mental health.
 We think the symptoms of mental health are all spiritual issues, but the biggest thing I advocate is that we are biological, psychological, social, and spiritual human beings.